Malek National Museum and Library: Malek National Library and Museum: A Treasure of the Best Historical Artworks

-9- The gallery of periodic exhibitions, held regularly on traditional Iranian Islamic arts.

 The facilities and attractions of MNLM

-In 1996, the Malek National Library and Museum was moved from Malek’s historical house, located in the area of Tehran Grand Bazaar, to its present building in the historical precinct of Bagh-e Melli.
+In 1996, the Malek National Library and Museum was moved from Malek’s house, located in the area of Tehran Grand Bazaar, to its present building in the precinct of Bagh-e Melli.
 The six-story new building has been structured based on the Islamic architecture and arts.
-MNLM has a unique location, for it is situated in the cultural-historical center of Iran’s capital city, next to the Meidan-e Mashq (a place for military activities left since Qajar period) historical portal.

-MNLM outstanding neighboring buildings include the Ministry of Foreign Affairs, and a collection of museums, such as the National Museum of Iran (Iran-e Bastan), Sepah Bank Coin Museum, Ebrat Museum (formerly a prison), Iran Science and Technology Museum, Post Museum, Glassware and Ceramic Museum of Iran (Abgineh Museum), and Iran Customs’ Museum and Historical Documents Center.
-30-Tir Street is one of the ways to access MNLM.

 This historical street is well known as the Religions’ Street because of certain buildings located in it, including two churches, a fire temple, as well as a synagogue next to a mosque.
 Because of its special characteristics, this street is considered as one of the important centers of tourism in Tehran for its daily, domestic, and international visitors.
 Regarding the urban geography, the existence of Imam Khomeini Central Metro Station, a taxi terminal, as well as two bus terminals located near MNLM, has facilitated the visitors and scholars’ access.

-Besides the scholars and university students who enjoy the free-of-charge access to Malek Library facilities, there are also daily individual or group visitors, either Iranians or non-Iranians, who benefit from MNLM treasures.
-Among the most important activities and programs of the MNLM are conducting periodic and seasonal exhibitions, concerning the traditional medicine, calendar, constellations, and decorative arts, as well as holding meetings and specialized training workshops on traditional Iranian-Islamic arts, such as miniature, calligraphy, lacquer painting, and making marbled papers.